rarisenpai/ai-memory-sdk/docs/tutorial.md

 AI Memory SDK Tutorial

 This guide walks through the core concepts and end‑to‑end usage of the AI Memory SDK in both Python and TypeScript.
+The SDK is a lightweight wrapper around Letta's advanced memory management capabilities, providing a simplified interface for building stateful AI applications.

 You will learn how to:

-- Model “subject” (what the SDK learns for)
+- Create subjects (what memory is about) backed by Letta agents
-- Create and manage labeled blocks of memory (e.g., human, summary, preferences)
+- Define and manage memory blocks (e.g., human, summary, preferences) using Letta's core memory system
-- Add messages with the unified API and wait for learning to complete
+- Send messages to update memory blocks automatically
-- Search past messages with semantic search
+- Search archival memory with semantic search
-- Use the user‑focused helpers for backward compatibility
+- Use the user‑focused helpers for common patterns

 Prerequisites
 - Letta account and API key (LETTA_API_KEY)
 - Python 3.8+ or Node.js 18+

 Key Concepts
 - Subject: the unit we learn for.
-One subject maps to one Letta agent (e.g., user_sarah, project_alpha).
-All blocks and messages under a subject are co‑learned by the same agent.
+One subject maps to one Letta agent (e.g., user_sarah, project_alpha) with its own memory state.
-- Blocks: named pieces of subject state attached to the agent (e.g., human, summary, preferences).
+- Blocks: named memory sections that live in the Letta agent's core memory (e.g., human, summary, preferences).
+These correspond to Letta's memory blocks—each has a label, description, value, and character limit.
-- Messages: conversation turns that the learner processes to update blocks.
+- Messages: conversation turns you send to the agent.
+The Letta agent processes these and updates relevant blocks based on their descriptions.
+- Archival Memory: Letta's external long-term storage.
+Messages can optionally be stored here for semantic search.
 - Tagging: agents and passages created by this SDK are tagged with ai-memory-sdk for discoverability.
 Default search uses this tag + role filters.

 Naming Conventions